survive-the-century/survive-the-century/index.md

 # About

-*Survive the Century* is a choose-your-own adventure game about the political, environmental and social choices humans will face between 2021 and 2100 as we adapt to the ravages of climate change.
+*Survive the Century* is a choose-your-own-adventure game about the political, environmental and social choices humans will face between 2021 and 2100 as we adapt to the ravages of climate change.

 This game is a work of fiction, but it is informed by real science.